DanielBachler/csci305-java-lab/README.md

 You will define a main class that will simulate a game of Rock-Paper-Scissors-Lizard-Spock.
 Your game will play five rounds between two players, determining the winner (or a draw) at the conclusion of the game.
 A sample output is shown in Figure 2.

 Begin with a welcome message that also displays your name.
 Next have the user select `Player1` and `Player2` from a list.
 Again ensure that the user can only make valid selections of one of your six Players.
-Since all the Players implement the `play` method, the actual Player class instantiated will not be determined until runtime.
+Since all the Players implement the `play` method, the actual csci305.javalab.Player class instantiated will not be determined until runtime.

 Now, using a loop structure, play five rounds of Rock-Paper-Scissors-Lizard-Spock.
 For each player, print out the move selected.
 Also, print out the result description (e.g., Rock crushes Scissors) and determine the round winner.
 Your output should resemble the example output in Figure 2.
 You should be keeping score so that you can determine the game winner after the five rounds.
 Print out the game winner.

 # Lab Questions (50 Points)

-1. Describe your Player `LastPlayBot`.
+1. Describe your csci305.javalab.Player `csci305.javalab.LastPlayBot`.
 How did you implement this strategy?
 (5 points)
-2. Describe your Player `MyBot`, explaining the strategy you employed and how you accomplished it.
+2. Describe your csci305.javalab.Player `csci305.javalab.MyBot`, explaining the strategy you employed and how you accomplished it.
 (5 points)
 3. Using the course notes and any web resources of your choosing, explain the type system of Java, giving attention to the concepts of binding time, dynamic vs. static typing, strong vs. weak typing, and user-defined types (classes).
 Cite any sources you used other than class discussion or the textbook.
 (15 points)
 4. Play a number of games, selecting your various players.
 Do you notice any trends?
-Are you, as the Human Player, able to beat any of the Bots on a consistent basis?
+Are you, as the csci305.javalab.Human csci305.javalab.Player, able to beat any of the Bots on a consistent basis?
 (5 points)
 5. Read the wikipedia entry on [Normal Form Games](http://en.wikipedia.org/wiki/Normal-form_game).
 Also, review the Wikipedia page on [Rock-paper-scissors-lizard-Spock](http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock).
-Is it possible to design a Player strategy that is more likely to succeed?
+Is it possible to design a csci305.javalab.Player strategy that is more likely to succeed?
 Why or why not?
 Explain in a paragraph.
 It is possible to answer this question even if you did not finish the Lab.
 (10 points)

 The following questions are for feedback and evaluation purposes.
 Points are awarded for any sincere answer.
 (1 point per question)